AlexDalas/autodrawer/README.md

 ## Windows

 This software officially supports Windows 10 and above.
-Any versions below may not work.
+Any versions below may not work properly, but Windows 7 - 8(.1) *can* work.

 ## Mac, Linux